AaronBray/AaronBray.github.io/_posts/2025-09-30-chocolate_factory.md

 |_    http://localhost/key_rev_key <- You will find the key here!!!
 {% endhighlight bash %}

-Here we can see a blantant hint showing the directory path of the secret
+Here we can see text that shows us the directory path of the secret key

 **************2

-Moving here we can download the key_rev_key file
+Moving here on our webpage we can download the key_rev_key file
 {% highlight bash %}
 http://x.x.x.x/key_rev_key
 {% endhighlight bash %}

 **************3

-Looking at this file we can see its an elf file and already compiled
+Looking at this file we can see it's an elf file and already compiled

 lets run the program:
+{% highlight bash %}
 ./key_rev_key
-{% highlight bash %}
+{% endhighlight bash %}

 permission denied - we will have to modify permissions

 {% highlight bash %}